TommasoBelluzzo/FastHashes/README.md

     FashHashes.Tests -tests Q V1 >> Results.txt

+*[EXAMPLE 2]* Run all the tests on all the available hashes:

+    FashHashes.Tests -tests ALL

-*[EXAMPLE 2]* Run all the tests on FastHash64 and MurmurHash64 (x64 variant) and display the results in the console output:
+*[EXAMPLE 3]* Run all the tests on FastHash64 and MurmurHash64 (x64 variant) and display the results in the console output:

     FashHashes.Tests -hashes FastHash64 MurmurHash64_x64 -tests ALL

-*[EXAMPLE 3]* Run all the tests on all the available hashes:

-    FashHashes.Tests -hashes ALL -tests ALL